 The site of several ring ditches of Neolithic or Bronze Age date.
 Some of the ring ditches have been partially excavated and interpreted as the remains of a henge, enclosure and barrow.
 The ring ditches are situated 700m east of Bretford.

-The site of a possible ring ditch of Neolithic or Bronze Age date.
-It is visible as a cropmark on aerial photographs.
-The site is located 400m north of Smockington Lane.
+The site of two possible round barrows of Bronze Age date.
+The site is located 600m north of the church at Gaydon.

-The site of a possible round barrow, a circular mound of earth usually built to conceal a burial.
-It is thought to be Bronze Age in date.
-The site is located 700m north east of Five Lane Ends.
+The possible site of a Bronze Age round barrow, a mound of earth usually built to conceal a burial.
+The site is suggested by documentary evidence.
+It site is located 100m east of Gibbet Hill.

-The site of a possible Bronze Age round barrow, a mound of earth built to conceal a burial.
-Alternatively, it might be a mound on which a gazebo stood.
+The site of a mound.
+It may possibly be Bronze Age round barrow, a mound of earth built to conceal a burial.
 It is situated 300m south west of Combe Abbey.